robertdj/renv-docker/README.md

 # Notes

-The second step above modify files on the host.
+Note that the `renv_install.sh` scripts modify files on the host.

-It modifies {renv}'s cache as intended, but also the files in this project in order to isolate the project.
+It modifies {renv}'s cache as intended, but also the files in the project in order to isolate the project.
 In particular, the file `renv/settings.dcf` is changed from

 ```